Who can admit patients at Winneshiek Medical Center?

 Sarah Wymer, M.D.

-Gundersen Health System doctors also have privileges to admit patients at Winneshiek Medical Center:
+Additional doctors who have privileges to admit patients at Winneshiek Medical Center:

 Ask your doctor about health care services that can be performed at Winneshiek Medical Center.